NavigationContentFooter

 Important

-• Ensure that a volume with an OS image has a minimum capacity of 10 GB.
+• Ensure that the volume containing your OS image has a minimum size of 10 GB.
 For a GPU OS, the recommended size is 125 GB.

 • When multiple Block Storage volumes are linked to your Instance, the primary volume will host the OS and is essential for booting the Instance.
 Once the Instance is created can modify your boot volume.